-There’s considerable demand apparently (voicemail, emails, and comments) for me to cut to the chase and draw some preliminary conclusions, based on my experiences so far.
-At this point in time, Dec 07 2013, I’ve got a month of 24×7 use of the winner in my house under my belt, so I’m beginning to really form stronger opinions.
-I don’t really know which firmware of the 3 routers was the most stable.
-Given I returned 2 of the routers last month, I’ll never know, as as I wrapped up testing them each off and on for weeks to see which had the best combination of reliability, features, and speed.
-I had to replace my nearly 3 year old Cisco/Linksys E4200, sinced it was holding me back from getting the new 150Mbps down/50Mbps up I had just been upgraded to, a wonderful problem to have.
+There's considerable demand apparently (voicemail, emails, and comments) for me to cut to the chase and draw some preliminary conclusions, based on my experiences so far.
+At this point in time, Dec 07 2013, I've got a month of 24x7 use of the winner in my house, so I'm beginning to form stronger opinions.
+I'll never really know which firmware of the 3 routers was the most stable, given I returned 2 of the routers last month.
+But I had already tested all three pretty extensively, to see which had the best combination of reliability, features, and speed for my home.
+The initial question was about a router that would replace my nearly 3 year old Cisco/Linksys E4200, since I found it was holding me back from getting the new 150Mbps down/50Mbps up service I had just been upgraded to by my cable provider.
+A wonderful problem to have!

 So, which AC1900 WiFi router do I currently recommend?
 I chose the Linksys EA6900, but...